 With high ceilings, hand made plaster cornices, draught-proof sash windows, original Irish Georgian fireplaces and discreet under-floor heating, the well-proportioned reception rooms offer the best of both worlds, including WiFi.

-The three bedrooms, which can all be twins or supersize doubles, are beautifully furnished with great attention to detail and every comfort you could wish for including electric blankets, flat-screen TV/radio, tea/coffee tray, hair-dryer, trouser press, iron and ironing board – and even a wind-up torch and shoe cleaning kit.
+The six bedrooms, which can all be twins or supersize doubles, are beautifully furnished with great attention to detail and every comfort you could wish for including electric blankets, flat-screen TV/radio, tea/coffee tray, hair-dryer, trouser press, iron and ironing board – and even a wind-up torch and shoe cleaning kit.
 L'Occitaine toiletries are a nice extra in the luxurious bathrooms, which all sport heated towel rails, fluffy towels and waffle dressing gowns.

 Should you need entertainment during your stay, there’s a full size billiard table, also a guest sitting room with a wood-burning stove and comfy sofas where there’s 40" flat screen TV with DVD player, and an iPad dock.
-For relaxation in fine weather, there’s croquet, boules and lovely walks, also terraces with outdoor furniture where you can relax and enjoy the view over a wild life pond to the countryside beyond - and a conservatory offers an appealing option on chilly days.
+For relaxation in fine weather, there’s croquet, boules and lovely walks, also terraces with outdoor furniture where you can sit and enjoy the view over a wild life pond to the countryside beyond - and a conservatory offers an appealing option on chilly days.

 The Kings take pride in sourcing the best local products for breakfast, which is served in the elegant dining room - sausages, bacon, eggs and smoked salmon all come from within a few miles, the honey is home-produced, and free-range/organic/Fair Trade products are used whenever possible.
 Sally’s jams are made with home grown fruit – and she even uses home grown lemons in her marmalade.